trema/trema-edge/README.md

 ## Trema for OpenFlow 1.3.X

-We have already developed source that implements the OpenFlow 1.3.0 specification and we also planning to include the newer OpenFlow version 1.3.1.
+We have already developed source that implements the OpenFlow 1.3.0 specification and the newest OpenFlow version 1.3.1.
-The current implementation is C only.
+The current implementation was C only but we also releasing a Ruby implementation.
 Trema for OpenFlow 1.3.X does not support OpenFlow version 1.0.

-Status of implementation:
+Implementation status:

-* `trema command`: will not work
+* `trema command`: works, all irrelevant commands have been removed.
+* `ruby/trema`: works Ruby controller
 * `libtrema`: works
 * `switch_manager, switch daemon`: works
 * `tremashark`: not yet implemented
 * `src/examples/dumper`: works (C only)
+* `src/examples/learning_switch`: works (both C and Ruby )
-* `src/examples/learning_switch`: works (C only)
+* `src/examples/repeater_hub`: works (Ruby only)
 * `trema apps`: not work
+* `features`: not work
+* `spec`: not work

+The `./trema ruby` not updated yet to include trema edge's API documentation and currently displays the trema's API documentation.

+The Ruby controller implements most of the messages except the following:

+* Experimenter
+* Barrier-request/Barrier-reply.
+Trema switch lacks implementation of this message.
+* Queue-get-config/request/reply
+* Role-request/reply
+* Get-async-requet/reply
+* Meter-mod

 ## Tested platforms